 The OCaml workshop is seen as more practical and is dedicated in significant part to OCaml community building and the development of the OCaml system.
 In contrast, the ML family workshop is not focused on any language in particular, is more research-oriented, and deals with general issues of ML-style programming and type systems.
 Yet there is an overlap, which we are keen to explore in various ways.
 The authors who feel their submission fits both workshops are encouraged to mention it at submission time or contact the programme chairs.

 Submissions should be at most two pages, in PDF format, and printable on US Letter or A4 sized paper.
-A submission should have a synopsis (2–3 lines) and a body between 1 and 2 pages (excluding bibliography), in one- or two-column layout.
+A submission should have a synopsis (2–3 lines) and a body between 1 and 2 pages, in one- or two-column layout.
 The synopsis should be suitable for inclusion in the workshop programme.
+The bibliography will not be counted against the page limit.

 Submissions must be uploaded to the workshop submission website